NuricoVicyyanto/plante/README.md

 # Plante

-Plante is an open source program that aims to collect plant data and turn it into a machine learning model that can be implemented across multiple platforms.
+Plante is an open source program that aims to collect plants data and turn it into a machine learning model that can be implemented across multiple platforms.

 <br>